Everyone would like to write well, but not everyone is willing to put in the work.

 7. Take time to do the research

-“The greatest part of a writer’s time is spent in reading, in order to write: a man will turn over half a library to make one book.” – Samuel Johnson
+“The greatest part of a writer’s time is spent in reading, to write: a man will turn over half a library to make one book.” – Samuel Johnson

 8. Finish strong